coffeemancy/Jets-of-Time-Tracker/CONTRIBUTING.md

-It is recommended to create tags (in the form of "vmajor.minor.patch", e.g. v2.1.1) along with each release, corresponding to bumping the version in `manifest.json` and the `changelog.txt` file with brief description of updates in this release.
+It is recommended to create tags (in the form of "vmajor.minor.patch", e.g. v2.1.1) along with each release, corresponding to bumping the version in `manifest.json` and the `changelog.txt` file with brief description of end-user-impacting updates in this release.
 Test versions can use a "release candidate" suffix (e.g. v.2.1.1-rc0).
 Releases/tags are intended to be immutable (not overwritten).

 ### Local Release Artifacts